220 Mental Health Resources for Students [Free & Affordable]

 Eating Disorders

-An eating disorder is a mental illness that is characterized by abnormal and disrupted eating habits.
-There are many causes of this illness, such as biology and genetics.
+An eating disorder is a psychological illness that is characterized by disrupted eating habits.
+There are many causes of this illness, like biology and genetics.

-Binge eating disorder is the most common eating disorder in the US.
-However, there are others such as anorexia, bulimia, restrictive food intake disorder, etc. This section will give you links to the resources and websites that can help with these issues.
+Binge-eating disorder is the most prevalent eating disorder in the USA.
+However, there are others, such as anorexia, bulimia, restrictive food intake disorder, and more.
+Check out the links to the resources that can aid with these issues.

 Addictions